jacobtread/jacobtread.com/src/content/blog/killport.md

 ## Intro

 While doing my late night scrolling through GitHub I stumbled upon this cool little project called [killport](https://github.com/jkfran/killport) in my GitHub Explore.
 I took a peek through the code and the README and though this looked like a cool project.
-I noticed that the project didn't support Windows so I jotted down a note to begin working on it tomrrow.
+I noticed that the project didn't support Windows so I jotted down a note to begin working on it tomorrow.

 > The killport project is a command line tool which allows you to kill any process that is using specific ports